regine/meltmodel/index.md

 Literature And Previous Applications
 ------------------------------------
-Details of the models can be be found in the following papers:
+The models are described in detail in the following papers:

 - DeTIM : {% cite Hock99 %}
 - DEBaM : {% cite HockHolm05 %} and {% cite ReijHock08 %}

-List of other papers
+List of references which are based on application of the source code is available [here](references.html)

 Additional Information
 ----------------------